ter-bino/E-Queue-System/README.md

 Things to Note:

 Instances:
-- Only 1 server app should run or be used.
+- Only 1 server app should run or be used.<br>
-- Only 1 announcer app can connect to the server.
+- Only 1 announcer app can connect to the server.<br>
-- Multiple client apps can connect to the server.
+- Multiple client apps can connect to the server.<br>

 Note that files "menu.obj" and "item.dat" are important files that should be kept together in the same folder with "ServerApp.exe".
 Those files keep the menu, and tracks the last ItemIDs assigned to newly added items.